 Having visited Egypt twice now, I have learned much about the culture there, especially in the area of addiction.
-Recently, I read this article about an arrest of a British woman who was carrying a lot of Tramadol, a widely abused drug in Egypt.
+Recently, I read an article about an arrest of a British woman who was carrying a lot of Tramadol, a widely abused drug in Egypt.
 Tramadol is cheap and accessible.

 Drug laws in Egypt are very strict as this woman could’ve received a 10 year sentence or even the death penalty.
 Her attorney argues that she did not know that the drug was a “narcotic” and only thought it was a “pain killer.”
 When I read that, I thought: “That’s what a narcotic is – a pain killer.”
 The comment from the attorney demonstrates how the world has accepted ‘pain killers’ as commonplace and acceptable.
 No wonder we have an opioid crisis worldwide (especially in the U.S.) with this type of attitude.